wyaneva/bulg-lang/README.md

 #####TODO:
 vocabulary
   - days of the week DONE
-    - prepositions: "{on, this, next, last} Monday", etc
+    - prepositions: "{on, this, next, last} Monday", etc DONE
   - months DONE
     - prepositions: "{in, next, last} January", etc
   - colours